Washington Wizards Logo

 Baltimore Bullets Logo 1971-1972

-The color change was also undertaken in the next version of the logo.
-Then both parts of the club’s name turned dark blue, and the ball turned brick red.
+The color change also occurred in the next version of the logo.
+Both parts of the club’s name turned dark blue, and the ball turned brick red.

 1972 – 1973